How Many Drops in a Tablespoon? A Deep Dive into Volume Measurement

 Introduction: The Elusive Drop

 A "drop" isn't a standardized unit of volume like a milliliter or a tablespoon.
 Unlike these precise measurements, a drop is determined by the properties of the liquid itself and the method of dispensing it.
-This inherent variability makes direct conversion challenging.
+But this inherent variability makes direct conversion challenging.
 While you might find online sources quoting a certain number of drops per tablespoon, these are often estimations and may not hold true in every situation.
 Understanding the science behind drop formation is key to grasping the limitations of this measurement.

 Factors Affecting Drop Size